-Our next mission was hiking from Capri Town to Anacapri, which is the highest level.
-It was a 30-minute hike up the mountain, but the blood orange-lemonade- vodka drink at the top made it worth the haul.
-We enjoyed the view and the drink and then took a little bus to the more populated area of Anacapri.
+Our next mission was hiking from Capri Town to Anacapri, the highest level.
+It was a 30-minute hike up the mountain, but the blood orange-lemonade- vodka drinks at the top made it worth the haul.
+We enjoyed the view, and the drink, then took a little bus to the more populated area of Anacapri.

 I already am obsessed with lemons, but Capri took my love to another level.
 The pasta, the desserts, the tea, and the candy.
 All lemon, all good.

 The shoes took less time than we imagined so we went and embraced our touristy selves, and tried to find the best Capri memorabilia to take home.
-Obviously everything I picked related to lemons.
+Obviously, everything I picked had to do with lemons.

-We walked from the tip of the mountain back down to sea level to dock out ferry back to Sorrento.
+We walked from the tip of the mountain back down to sea level to dock our ferry back to Sorrento.

 We enjoyed the most gorgeous and unbelievable views on our climb down the mountain.

-When we got back we freshened up and rested for a couple of minutes, then head down to dinner in downtown Sorrento.
-We ate fried calamari, pasta and of course we shared chocolate cake and lemon meringue for dessert.
+When we got back we freshened up and rested for a couple of minutes, then head to dinner in downtown Sorrento.
+We ate fried calamari, pasta and of course we had more desserts; chocolate cake and lemon meringue.

-We also decided on some gelato while we enjoyed a small walk in downtown Sorrento before our walk back up to the hostel.
+We also decided on some post-dessert gelato, while we enjoyed downtown Sorrento before our walk back up to the hostel.

 Day 3 - Positano